WRAP > About This Site

 Playing audio files

 All of the music snippets and most of the quotes and lines on this site are linked to audio files (the better to appreciate Wendy's delivery!).
-Presently they are all in MP3 format, since all are relatively short and will download quickly.
-Some audio in future might be presented in M3U (MP3 playlist) format.
+Presently they are all in MP3 format, since the files are relatively short and will download quickly.
+Some audio in the future might be presented in M3U (MP3 playlist) format.
 But regardless of the file format, the links should play automatically in your own audio software when clicked.
-If your system does not already have software that plays MP3/M3U files, then may I suggest the popular WinAmp; its home website is under renovation, but the latest version of the software is available at no cost from http://meggamusic.co.uk.
-Note that one of the newer web browsers, Google Chrome, behaves oddly with M3U playlists: the first time one clicks on such a file, it must be downloaded first and then one may choose to automatically play that type of file in the future.
+For many years, your webmeister recommended use of the popular WinAmp player; however, its home website continues to languish in renovation after four years, and the software's future remains uncertain.
+A robust alternative is VLC media player.
+Finally, note that one of the newer web browsers, Google Chrome, behaves oddly with M3U playlists: the first time one clicks on such a file, it must be downloaded first and then one may choose to automatically play that type of file in the future.

 For its first fourteen years, the page footers here at the WRAP displayed XBM-type image hit counters provided by the hosting ISP (Prodigy, aka SBC/Yahoo, aka AT&T).
 Regrettably, changes in 2010 within Firefox 3.6.x and in newer versions of Internet Explorer caused these browsers to no longer support or display XBMs.
-Although Opera and Safari could still show the old counters correctly, your webmeister assigns a high value to cross-browser consistency and so has replaced the old ones with counters provided by a 'free' service.
-Needless to say, nothing in life is truly free, and in this case use of these replacement counters obliges your webmeister to include a reasonably unobtrusive sponsor link at the bottom of each page that displays a counter.
-An acceptable compromise it may be; the external links are provided only in accordance with terms and conditions governing the counter use.
-Your webmeister can not personally endorse any or all of the sponsored links.
+Although Opera and Safari could still show the old counters correctly, your webmeister assigns a high value to cross-browser consistency and so has replaced the old ones with counters provided by a "free" service.

 |Comments or questions about the